 Guiding Principles

-The roadmap committee’s charter was to implement the recommendations of the Decadal Survey within the revised fiscal constraints provided by NASA Headquarters.
+This Roadmap’s charter was to implement the recommendations of the Decadal Survey within the revised fiscal constraints provided by NASA Headquarters.
 This Roadmap neither reprioritizes nor alters the Decadal Survey recommendations and science objectives.
 A main theme within the Decadal Survey is the assertion that the current heliophysics program is unbalanced, with comparatively too few resources devoted to competed research programs and the PI-led Heliophysics Explorer program.
-The Decadal Survey recommends that the heliophysics portfolio rebalance from its current status, 2/3 budget allocation for major flight projects plus 1/3 budget allocation for Research and Analysis (R&A) and Explorers, to a 50/50 split.
+The Decadal Survey recommends that the heliophysics portfolio rebalance from its current status, 2/3 budget allocation for major flight projects plus 1/3 budget allocation for Research and Analysis (R&A) and Explorers, to a ~50/50 split.
 This rebalancing recognizes the enormous contribution of the PI-led Explorer program to scientific advancement and discovery and the underfunding of the R&A program during the past few years.

 To achieve this rebalancing, the Decadal Survey committee was clear in its prioritization: